 There is no such thing as a standard massage therapy practice.
 One of the reasons individuals choose this profession is because of the flexibility it offers in terms of work hours, independence, and choice of practice locations and types.

 Massage therapists can work full time or part-time.
-It is important to note that due to the physical demands of massage, full time is defined as 17 or more hours of actual massage per week.
 Massage therapists spend additional time on things like scheduling, billing, housekeeping and marketing, to name a few.

 Income levels for massage therapists vary by region of the country, experience and type of practice.
 For more information on the massage therapy profession, check out AMTA's Industry Fact Sheet.